 Pressure Cooker Chicken and Rice with Mushrooms has all the flavor you love but without the work.
 Ready in minutes and cooks entirely in the Instant Pot, it’s perfect for busy weeknights.

 Pressure Cooker Chicken and Rice with Mushrooms is the newest addition to our collection of Instant Pot meals on the blog, which at this point consists of THREE whopping recipes.

 I know, I know.
-Considering I gushed over my Instant Pot like it was the new Penicillin and these Instant Pot roasted potatoes really took off to become one of my most popular recipes here on Onion Rings and Things, you’d think I’d have more than a big fat three by now.
+Considering I gushed over my Instant Pot like it was the new Penicillin and these roasted potatoes took off to become one of my most popular recipes here on Onion Rings and Things, you’d think I’d have more than a big fat three by now.

 I may not have a lot of Instant Pot recipes posted just yet, but I do use this kitchen appliance often.
 It hasn’t left my kitchen counter ever since I took it out of the box.